dd86k/dfile/readme.md

 dfile is a simple file scanner that is very similar to the UNIX `file` utility.
 It scans the file for a signature and will try to tell the nature of the file.
 I thought of making this as a native alternative mostly for Windows and adding some details here and there.

-Don't be shy to request a file format or request more information from a file format!
+Mostly lazy with a lot of formats, but don't be shy to request formats.

 ## Examples
 ```